Aleena824/CodyHelp/README.md

 [Windows users: Make sure Python is added to PATH during installation, or run: pip install codyhelp --user]

+## Upgrading
+If you already have CodyHelp installed, upgrade to the latest version:

+pip install --upgrade codyhelp

 ## Setup
 1. Get a free GitHub Models token at github.com/marketplace/models
 2. Set your token: